opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

    4. Select whether to send a notification when the alert triggers.
 When enabled, you can customize which channels the notification is sent to, and the notification message.
 Notification message can be customized using a [mustache template](https://mustache.github.io/mustache.5.html).
 6. With your settings complete, select **Save and start monitoring**.

-When malicious IoC's are found, OpenSearch creates **findings**, which gives information about the threat.
+When malicious IOC's are found, OpenSearch creates **findings**, which gives information about the threat.
 You can also configure triggers with the monitors to create alerts, which sends notifications to configured webhooks or endpoints.

 ## Viewing active threat intelligence sources